 According to Britannica, “If homeostasis is successful, life continues; if unsuccessful, disaster or death ensues.
 The stability attained is a dynamic equilibrium, in which continuous change occurs yet relatively uniform conditions prevail.”
 ECS is important as it helps in maintaining homeostasis.

 The Endocannabinoid System – Process

 The ECS is present in our body and helps in maintaining many biological functions throughout the body.
 The main components of ECS are the Cannabinoid receptors, the Endocannabinoids and the Metabolic Enzymes.

 The two major cannabinoid receptors that are found in the ECS are CB1 and CB2 receptors.
 CB1 receptors are found mostly in the brain and the CB2 receptors are found in the immune system of our body.

 Endocannabinoids are molecules that are produced naturally by the cells within a human body.
 The two major endocannabinoids found in ECS are Anandamide and 2-AG.
 These endocannabinoids are made only when they are needed by the body.

-So these three key components are called upon for in order to help maintain homeostasis.
+So these three key components are called upon in order to help maintain homeostasis.

-The Endocannabinoid system and its receptors are found in throughout our body, they play an important role in maintaining and regulating many bodily functions.
+The Endocannabinoid System and its receptors are found throughout our body, they play an important role in maintaining and regulating many bodily functions.